Saint Library

 Doctorate in Philosophy

-Completed her doctoral dissertation on empathy at the University of Freiburg under Edmund Husserl, becoming his chief research assistant and one of the foremost phenomenological philosophers of her generation.
+Completed her doctoral dissertation on empathy at the University of Freiburg under Edmund Husserl, becoming his chief research assistant.
+During WWI she had interrupted her studies to serve as a Red Cross nurse in a field hospital in Austria.

 1921